 Brittney Arevalo – Get in My Belly Tampa

 Brittney, along with her sister Briel, started eating their way through Tampa Bay to enjoy quality time together.
 They decided to start sharing their foodie adventures on Instagram, where @getinmybellytampa was born.
-You can also read about their adventures on their blog of the same name.

 “Charley’s is our number one steakhouse option and we usually love coming here for birthdays, anniversaries or special occasions,” said Arevalo.
 While this may be a pricier option, it is a dining experience you will not soon forget.
 The upscale atmosphere, professionalism of the wait staff and food presentation is impeccable.
 Order your favorite cut of steak and be sure to get the sharable mac and cheese.